jillesvangurp/geogeometry/README.md

 Geohashes are super useful if you are building e.g. search engines.
 Though if you are, there are better data structures such as Quad Trees or BKD Trees that Elasticsearch uses in more recent versions.

+Here's an example of a [few geohashes rendered on a map](tools/geohashrenderer.html):

 # Features

 * GeoGeometry class with methods that allow you to: